Market Volatility Bulletin: GOOG Tops $1000

 Source: Bloomberg

 On the non-economic data front, investors will have several legislative items out of Washington to deal with this week.
-Among them, former FBI Director James Comey is slated to testify in front of Congress in a public session on Thursday, featuring discussion on potentially improper actions taken with regard to Russia likely on the agenda.
+Among them, former FBI Director James Comey is slated to testify in front of Congress in a public session on Thursday, featuring discussion on potentially improper actions taken with regard to Russia.

 In an interesting view we came across over the weekend, Voya Global Perspectives offered the following on why the market actually had a positive response to the soft jobs number last week: